What to Do About Dry Mouth

 Don’t Ignore Xerostomia!

 While you may have thought of dry mouth as just an annoyance, xerostomia can cause long-term problems if it goes on unchecked.
-Make an appointment right away at Sacramento’s Marconi Dental Group!
+Make an appointment right away at Carmichael’s Marconi Dental Group!
 Our dentists will figure out what’s causing that cotton feeling in your mouth, talk about your home dental care and an in-office customized cleaning schedule.
 We’ll even teach you how to pronounce xerostomia!